python/cpython/Doc/library/timeit.rst

    for setup, and a timer function.
 Both statements default to ``'pass'``;
    the timer function is platform-dependent (see the module doc string).
    *stmt* and *setup* may also contain multiple statements separated by ``;`` or newlines, as long as they don't contain multi-line string literals.
+The statement will by default be executed within timeit's namespace; this behavior can be controlled by passing a namespace to *globals*.

    To measure the execution time of the first statement, use the :meth:`.timeit` method.
 The :meth:`.repeat` method is a convenience to call :meth:`.timeit`